papb/qaz-championship/README.md

 QAZ Championship is a simple game written in JavaScript where the challenge is simply to see how fast you type.

 It is available to be played online for free on [this link][server-url].
+Note: the page takes a while to load in the first time due to the way [now][now-url] works.

 QAZ Championship is deployed with [now][now-url].